 Philadelphia School District.
 The Secretary of Education of the Commonwealth, under the provisions of the Commonwealth's Public School Code (the "School Code"), declared the Philadelphia School District as distressed effective December 22, 2001.
 During the period of distress covered by that declaration, all powers and duties of the Philadelphia School District Board of Education granted under the School Code or any other law are suspended and all such powers and duties are vested in a school reform commission.
 Currently, the school reform commission statutorily consists of five members, four appointed by the Governor and one appointed by the Mayor of the City of Philadelphia.
 The school reform commission's objectives are to improve the levels of academic achievement and achieve financial stability within the school district.
 Termination of the declaration of distress by the Secretary of Education of the Commonwealth may be made only upon the recommendation of a majority of the members of the school reform commission.
 Upon termination of the declaration of distress, the Philadelphia School District Board of Education will resume the exercise of its powers.
-The fiscal year 2006 budget included a \$25 million appropriation for the Philadelphia School District.
-Funding for the Philadelphia School District was formerly shown under its own appropriation.
-That funding is now included as part of the Basic Education Funding appropriation in the fiscal year 2008 proposed budget.
+Additional funding for the Philadelphia School District was formerly shown under its own appropriation.
+That funding is now included as part of the Basic Education Funding appropriation in the fiscal year 2008 enacted budget.

 Higher Education.
 Higher education in Pennsylvania is provided through 271 degree-granting institutions, which include the fourteen universities of the State System of Higher Education ("SSHE"), four State-related universities, community colleges, independent colleges/universities and specialized degree-granting institutions.
 SSHE, created in 1982 from the fourteen state-owned colleges, is administered by a Board of Governors whose members are appointed by the Governor and confirmed by the Senate.
-Over \$1.90 billion was expended by the Commonwealth in the 2006 fiscal year for these institutions and for student financial assistance.
-The enacted budget for fiscal year 2007 includes over \$2.016 billion for higher education while the fiscal year 2008 budget proposes over \$2.03 billion for higher education.
+Over \$2.01 billion was expended by the Commonwealth in the 2007 fiscal year for these institutions and for student financial assistance.
+The enacted budget for fiscal year 2008 includes over \$2.056 billion for higher education.

-Table 14Full-Time Equivalent Enrollment at State-SupportedInstitutions of Higher EducationSchool Years 2002-2006
+Table 14 Full-Time Equivalent Enrollment at State-Supported Institutions of Higher Education School Years 2003-2007

 S

-2002 2003 2004 2005 2006
+2003 2004 2005 2006 2007

 State System of Higher Education.
-94 96 95 99 100
+96 95 99 101 101

-State-Related Universities 137 140 141 141 141
+State-Related Universities 140 141 141 141 143

-Community Colleges 75 81 87 88 91
+Community Colleges 81 87 88 93 91

-State-Aided Institutions 39 40 42 43 44
+State-Aided Institutions 40 42 43 45 45

-Total 345 357 365 371 376
+Total 357 365 371 380 380